xinkai-zhou/ProxMCMCExamples/README.md

 instantiate
 ```

-## References
+## Citation

-<a id="1"></a>
+If you use the code in this repository, please cite the following paper:

-Zhou, X., Heng, Q., Chi, E., and Zhou, H. (2023).
+Zhou, X., Heng, Q., Chi, E., and Zhou, H. (2022).
 Proximal MCMC for Bayesian Inference of Constrained and Regularized Estimation. arXiv:2205.07378 [stat.ME]